Trombone Shorty

-Troy Andrews (born January 2, 1986), also known by the stage name Trombone Shorty, is an American musician, producer, and philanthropist from New Orleans, Louisiana.
-He is best known as a trombone and trumpet player but also plays drums, organ, and tuba.
-He has worked with some of the biggest names in rock, pop, jazz, funk, and hip hop.
+Troy Andrews (born January 2, 1986), also known by the stage name Trombone Shorty, is an American musician, most notably a trombone player, from New Orleans, Louisiana.
+His music fuses rock, pop, jazz, funk, and hip hop.

+Biography

+Andrews was one of seven children of James Andrews Jr. and Lois Andrews.
+He was born in and grew up in the Tremé neighborhood of New Orleans, where he was exposed to jazz, R&B and music-related traditions such as second line parades.
 Andrews is the younger brother of trumpeter and bandleader James Andrews III and the grandson of singer and songwriter Jessie Hill.
-Andrews began playing trombone at age four, and since 2009 has toured with his own band, Trombone Shorty & Orleans Avenue.

-Life and career

-Andrews was born to James Andrews Jr. and Lois Andrews in New Orleans and grew up in the culturally vibrant Tremé neighborhood, steeped in New Orleans jazz, R&B and music-related traditions such as second line parades.
-Andrews' family have deep roots in the music scene of New Orleans - his grandfather was musician Jessie Hill, his great-uncle Walter "Papoose" Nelson played with Fats Domino, and Andrews' mother Lois Nelson Andrews was a regular grand marshal of jazz funerals and second-line parades in New Orleans, where she routinely encouraged young musicians and was known as the "Mother of Music" and "Queen of the Tremé".
-Andrews' father James Andrews Jr., a member of the Bayou Steppers Social Aid & Pleasure Club, would frequently invite musician friends to visit their home.
-Other musical family members include his brother James Andrews III and cousins Glen David Andrews and the late Travis "Trumpet Black" Hill.
+His great-uncle Walter "Papoose" Nelson played with Fats Domino.
+Andrews's mother Lois Nelson Andrews was a regular grand marshal of jazz funerals and second-line parades in New Orleans, where she routinely encouraged young musicians and was known as the "Mother of Music" and "Queen of the Tremé".
+Andrews's father James Andrews Jr., a member of the Bayou Steppers Social Aid & Pleasure Club, frequently invited musician friends to visit their home.
+Other musical family members include cousins Glen David Andrews and the late Travis "Trumpet Black" Hill.

+Andrews's brother Darnell, also a talented trombone player, was shot and killed in 1995.
+Following that tragedy, Trombone Shorty was left in the care of his manager and friend, Susan Lovejoy Scott, who acted in loco parentis, managing and mentoring Andrews as a young musician.

 At the age of four, Andrews started playing a trombone given to him by his brother James "because the family already had a trumpet player".
-Bo Diddley heard the four-year-old Andrews playing and invited him on stage at the New Orleans Jazz & Heritage Festival.
+In 1990, Bo Diddley heard the four-year-old Andrews playing and invited him on stage at the New Orleans Jazz & Heritage Festival.
 He participated in brass band parades as a child, becoming a band leader by the age of six.
+He is featured in Disney’s film America’s Heart and Soul as a child musician.

 In his teens, he was a member of the Stooges Brass Band.
-Andrews' parents opened a nightclub in Tremé called Trombone Shorty's, where he would play on occasion as a child, as well as a jam space for musicians called "The Space".
+Andrews's parents opened a nightclub in Tremé called Trombone Shorty's, where he would play on occasion as a child, as well as a jam space for musicians called "The Space".
 Andrews attended the New Orleans Center for Creative Arts (NOCCA) along with fellow musician Jon Batiste.
 Since his youth, Andrews has been mentored by Cyril Neville, whom he calls "a second father".
 Andrews graduated in 2004 from Warren Easton High School.